Tag Archives: vacation

 logo2

 What did I learn in my ten days of vacation?
 If I can be just one example of what it means to love and to be loved, I’ll overcome what life may throw at me.
-I’ll face each trial with a certainty that God is still God of the ages and He continues to work on our behalf.
+I’ll face each trial with the certainty that God is still God of the ages and He continues to work on our behalf.
 No matter what.

-Plans don’t always work the way we think.
-Situations may take a different turn than what we planned.
+Plans don’t always work the way we think they will.
+Situations may take a turn that differs from what we planned.
 We aren’t always prepared for the what-ifs.
 We aren’t perfect.
 But we are family.
 And the greatest gift of all is family.

 1939720_10204703715020604_4119621491714830039_n